 3. All biology courses used to satisfy the marine biology degree requirements must be taken for letter grades.

 4. Registration for the honors program before research begins.
-This requires approval of the honors thesis topic by the faculty sponsor and the selection of a second member of the OIMB faculty to serve on the thesis approval committee.
+(This requires approval of the honors thesis topic by the OIMB faculty sponsor and the selection of a second faculty member of your thesis approval committee.
+This 2nd member should be one who can provide substantive advice and be an OIMB faculty or another UO faculty with professional interests relevant to the thesis topic – signatures required below).

-5. A minimum of 6 credits of research over at least 3 terms of research.
+5. A minimum of 4 credits of research over at least 3 terms.
 One of these terms can be accomplished on the main UO campus while the thesis is being written, but may require periodic visits to OIMB.

-6. Completion of a thesis, based on laboratory and/or field research that is approved by the OIMB faculty advisor and one other member of the OIMB faculty.
+6. Completion of a thesis, based on laboratory and/or field research that is approved by the OIMB faculty advisor and the second thesis committee member.
 These two pages should be included at the front of the thesis: a title page and the thesis defense committee approval.
 A final copy of the thesis is to be submitted to the OIMB library.

 7. A public defense of the thesis at OIMB.

 If a student is on main campus while enrolled in the marine biology honors program, they should consider enrolling in the BI 403 Honors Thesis course.
-Contact Kryn Stankunas for information and times of this course.
+Contact the Biology & General Science Advising Center for information and times of this course.

-For further inquiries related to the honors degree in marine biology please contact Jan Hodder firstname.lastname@example.org or the marine biology peer adviser Sandra Dorning.
+For further inquiries related to the honors degree in marine biology please contact Maya Watts firstname.lastname@example.org or the marine biology peer adviser.